patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 <br>

+NOTE::: THIS SHOULD BE IN THE NEXT WEEK!!!

 #### Quick "directive" overview

 A *directive* is an Angular class.
 It interacts with HTML elements in the browser DOM.
 There are three kinds of directives: